B-Rich/salt-org/README.md

 ```

 Salt looks for configuration, custom modules, etc. in `/srv/salt` default.
-If this directory don't exist, you can symlink this repo's `salt` directory to that location:
+If this directory doesn't exist, you can symlink this repo's `salt` directory to that location:

 ```bash
 sudo ln -s `pwd`/salt /srv/salt